 Don’t be afraid to head the ball just because of the new rule change.
 In case you don’t know about the rule change, they made it where kids under 11 years old are not allowed to head the ball.
 Many studies show that when the ball is headed properly, it will not cause concussions.
 Concussions happen so many different ways from getting kicked, head to head, shoulder to head, elbow, head to ground or even whiplash.

 Ouch!
 This is one of the Most Common Soccer Injuries for All ages.
-The reason is because we are always having to reach for a ball, run, kick – which all make the groin stretch and pull.
+The reason is because we are always having to reach for a ball, run, kick.
+All these movements make the groin stretch and pull.
 In the college and pro years you have to be careful because these can end up being torn.
 Any player at this level will agree that this is one of the common soccer injuries.

 The best way to treat it beside rest and rehab is an ice bath.
 An ice pack really doesn’t do the job in that area.
 This part of our body stays so warm that you really need to get all the way in the ice water.